 2020 Steinway Society of Massachusetts Piano Competition Rules

 The 2020 Steinway Society of Massachusetts Piano Competition will consist of three divisions.
-All divisions will compete at M. Steinert & Sons Piano Selection Facility at 28 Damrell Street in South Boston.
+For the Preliminary Round ALL divisions will compete at M. Steinert & Sons virtually.
 All participants must compete in the division corresponding to their age by April 1, 2020.

 A NON-REFUNDABLE application fee of $75 USD must be paid at the time of application submission.

 Application questions will include student, parent/guardian, and teacher information.

 A confirmation message will be sent once the application and payment have been received.
 Ms. Christina Dietrich will contact participants with further instructions regarding the submission of video recordings for the Competition.